Economic impact of the COVID-19 pandemic in Malaysia: Tourism

-Malaysia, which was a major destination for Chinese tourists, suffered a stark decline of tourist arrival from Mainland China due to the outbreak with the tourism industry hit hardest; costing around RM3.37 billion losses until March.
-Malaysian states highly dependent on tourism sectors and being the point for Mainland Chinese visitors such as Johor, Malacca, Penang, and Sabah were among the heaviest affected with hotel bookings and food stalls have reported large loss in businesses.
+Malaysia, which was a major destination for Chinese tourists, suffered a stark decline in tourist arrivals from Mainland China due to the outbreak with the tourism industry being hit hardest; costing around RM3.37 billion in losses until March.
+Malaysian states are highly dependent on tourism sectors and being the point for Mainland Chinese visitors such as Johor, Malacca, Penang, and Sabah were among the heaviest affected with hotel bookings and food stalls have reported a large loss in businesses.
 These subsequently forced the states to shift their focus to the Southeast Asian market due to the decline of Mainland Chinese tourists.
-Despite the large losses incurred by tourism businesses, a number of Malaysians have voiced their concerns over the spread of the virus and urging a ban on travellers from China to the country with some 149,000 in support of the call.
+Despite the large losses incurred by tourism businesses, a number of Malaysians had voiced their concerns over the spread of the virus and urged a ban on travellers from China to the country with some 149,000 in support of the call.

 On 26 June, Senior Minister Ismail Sabri Yaakob announced that sectors and industries under the purview of the Ministry of Tourism, Arts and Culture such as meetings, incentives, conventions and exhibitions, travel and trade fairs, spa, wellness and reflexology centres would be allowed to open from 1 July.
 However, tourism businesses are required to abide by social distancing measures, limit crowds to 200-250 people, check customers' temperatures, wear face masks, and provide hand sanitisers.
 While reflexology centers provided by the blind are allowed to reopen, only Malaysians can work in spas, wellness, and reflexology centres.

 On 27 June, the Tourism, Arts and Culture Minister Datuk Seri Nancy Shukri estimated that the tourism and cultural sectors had lost RM45 billion as a result of the COVID-19 pandemic.
 In response, the Government introduced a Special Fund for Tourism to help small and medium-sized businesses affected by COVID-19.

 On 22 September, Prime Minister Ismail Sabri Yaakob announced that interstate travel and tourist destinations would be allowed to reopen once at least 90% of the adult population had been vaccinated against COVID-19.